RJPearson94/terraform-aws-open-next/README.md

 # Open Next Terraform

-This module is used to deploy a next.js website using [Open Next](https://github.com/serverless-stack/open-next) to AWS utilising lambda, S3 and CloudFront.
+This module deploys a next.js website using [Open Next](https://github.com/serverless-stack/open-next) to AWS utilising lambda, S3 and CloudFront.

-This module will build the corresponding resources to host the single-zone or multi-zone website, there are a number of options to deploy the backend.
+This module will build the corresponding resources to host the single-zone or multi-zone website; several options exist to deploy the backend.
 The options are:

 - Lambda function URLs (with no auth)
 - HTTP API Gateway (with proxy integrations to lambda functions)